hopkins385/ragna-sdk/README.md

-# Ragna SDK
+# RAGNA Typescript Client-SDK

 ## Overview

-The Ragna SDK provides a set of tools and classes for interacting with the Ragna API.
+The RAGNA Typescript Client-SDK provides a set of tools and classes for interacting with the RAGNA API.
 It simplifies the process of making HTTP requests, managing authentication, and handling errors.

 ## Installation

-To install the Ragna SDK, you can use npm or yarn:
+To install the RAGNA Client-SDK, you can use npm or yarn:

 ```bash
 npm install ragna-sdk